csieber/svcLossSim/README.md

 # svcLossSim

-A simulation framework for evaluation the effects of packet loss on a H.264/SVC bitstream.
+A simulation framework for emulating the effects of packet loss on a H.264/SVC bitstream.
 The packet drop behavior can be specified using a LUA script file.

 ## Features: